SylviaRemington/project-1-website-sylvia-remington/README.md

 (2) Create a modal pop up box/large-square-overlay when have been on the site for about 30 seconds where user can input their name and email to get updates

-(2.5) Create a pop up box to say, "I just found out I am a Nigerian princess and have so much money.
+(2.5) Create a modal pop up box to say, "I just found out I am a Nigerian princess and have so much money.
 If you'd like to be entered in the drawing for my millions, click here."

 (3) Create the main photo to stay where it's at and have the main & side content scroll above it.
-I'd really like 3 cascading photos underneath that the further you scroll, the more you see the different images
+I'd really like 3 cascading photos underneath that the further you scroll, the more you see the different images / I think this is called "Scroll Spy: as the user scrolls down, content is revealed/animated."

 (4) Social media links